HPC Storage¶

 The University’s Research Data Center provides data storage for active analysis on the high-performance computers (HPCs).
-Using central computing storage services and resources, University researchers, faculty researchers, and post-doctoral researchers are able to:
+Using central computing storage services and resources, researchers are able to:

 - Share research data in a collaborative environment with other UArizona affiliates on the HPC system.

-- Request additional storage for further data analysis.
+- Request additional storage for larger data collections.

 Every user has access to individual and shared storage on the system where they can host data for active analyses.
 A summary of these locations is shown below: